 Hi, my name is Trudie Graham.
-I’m a Scottish filmmaker who recently finished her first feature and can’t seem to go more than 2 days without watching a movie, so choosing 5 films to represent my love for all things cinema is among the hardest of tasks I’ve been set.
+I’m a Scottish filmmaker who recently finished her first feature and can’t seem to go more than 2 days without watching a movie, so choosing 5 films to represent my love for all things cinema is hard as hell, but here we go.
 Luckily for me, over the years I’ve taken to keeping a ranked list handy so when the age-old question of favorite films comes up I can refer to my messy numerical rundown of what has most inspired, moved and ultimately changed me.

 1. Mulholland Drive

 David Lynch’s Hollywood dreamscape was my introduction to surrealism, and I never turned back.
 I remember the moment after I finished watching it perfectly.
 The confusion, the admiration, the excessive Google-ing that took place.
 I treated myself to a screening of Mulholland Drive at Glasgow Film Theatre for my 18th birthday.
 Every color, sound, and question it sent out in waves my mind soaked up like a sponge.
 If you’re looking for a living nightmare, Mulholland Drive is a perfect introduction to abstraction.

 One of the first questions I’m met with after being introduced to someone is, “Is that a Donnie Darko tattoo?”
 It is.
 My entire forearm is covered by Donnie, Frank, and relics from, what is in my opinion, one of the most original sci-fi films ever produced.
 Donnie Darko is a coming-of-age mind-bender that challenges me philosophically every time I return to it.
 My aunt introduced me to it a few years back, and I’ve not been fond of airplanes or rabbits ever since.